commit-live-students/random_forest_in_class/README.md

 # Random Forest
 ![GitHub Logo](https://s3.ap-south-1.amazonaws.com/greyatom-social/GreyAtom-logo.png)

-You will learn more about Ensemble techniques and apply them on your datset
+You will learn more about Random Forests and apply them on your datset

 ## At a glance
 * In Class Instruction: 2 Hours
 * In Class code along Dataset: Lending Club

 * Skills Rehearsed
   * Apply Hyperparameter Tuning techniques in Python using sklearn